 Data science is one of the most exciting and fastest-growing fields of the last 10 years.
-As a result, many university programs, bootcamps, and online courses are available for anyone looking to break into the field.
+As a result, many university programs, data science bootcamps, and online courses are available for anyone looking to break into the field.
 These programs are an excellent way to learn the skills required, but when it comes to actually landing a role, it’s important to demonstrate you have the right skillset, as many employers look for hands-on experience.
 An effective portfolio will allow you to show, rather than tell, your potential employer that you have the proficiency to succeed in a data science role.

 Most data scientists today have a portfolio but very few stand out.
 If your portfolio looks too generic, doesn’t contain interesting projects, or lacks explanations, it can be hard for your readers to follow along and stay interested.
 In order to make sure your hard work is fully appreciated by your audience, here are some simple tips on how to turn a good portfolio into an exceptional one.

 As an aspiring data scientist, there is an obvious ‘why’ when it comes to investing in a portfolio: to help you land a role by demonstrating your skills, even before a hiring manager puts you through a technical test.
 However, finding a new role is an external reward.
 Finding internal motivation is crucial so that the satisfaction derived from developing a portfolio is dependent on you, rather than an interview process you can’t control.
 It will also help your portfolio feel more genuine and will motivate you to present the best work you can.

 Here are some key reasons why building a high-quality portfolio is worth your time.

 Landing your dream role

 A portfolio is often a key tool in the data science hiring process.
 Technical hiring managers and data scientists that interview you will look through it in order to gauge your skills, experience, and interests, and may ask you questions about it.